maikelpenz/dataflow-automation-infra/README.md

 - The workflow should succeed.
 If that is the case, you just proved the dev environment is working :tada:

 ![DevWorking](images/dev_working.png)

+#### 7 - Deploying to test and production
+When merging your *feature branch* to *develop*, the *test* pipeline will be triggered to validate everything is working.
+When merging *develop* into *master*, the *production* pipeline will deploy the resources to production.
+This setup uses a single AWS account, creating all resources with *dev*, *test* and *prod* prefixes to differentiate the environments.
+For commercial use I suggest extending this repository to use multiple aws accounts.

+- Merge the *feature branch* into *develop*
+    ```
+        git checkout develop
+        git merge feature/deploy_infrastructure
+        git push
+        git branch -d feature/deploy_infrastructure
+    ```
+    Wait for the *Integration* pipeline to finish.

+- Merge *develop* into *master*
+    ```
+        git checkout master
+        git merge develop
+        git push
+    ```
+    IMPORTANT: there is a setting on each workflow file (inside .github/workflows) named *prefect_agent_up*.
+This setting defines if the agent will be up in this environment.
+By default *production* is set to *false* (cost reasons :moneybag:), so no agent will be created.
+If you want to have your production environment up, create a branch, update this setting to *true*, and merge it.